 Online courses are delivered asynchronously using a learning management system (LMS).
-Galen uses the LMS CanvasTM as the primary tool for online course delivery, although some online courses may use other additional online delivery.
+Galen uses the LMS Canvas[TM] as the primary tool for online course delivery, although some online courses may use other additional online delivery.
 Online delivery is limited to the theory component of general education courses and select nursing courses.
+All nursing courses in the RN to BSN and MSN programs are delivered online with the exception of the practicum component.
 In the prelicensure programs, the laboratory component in general education courses may be delivered online.
 Clinical learning laboratory nursing courses and clinical nursing courses are designed to be delivered on-ground.